 You can try customizing deals and offers for individual customers to encourage repeat purchases and increase ecommerce sales.

-However, it’s important to be careful about offering deals and discounts to your customers.
+However, it’s important to be careful about offering deals and discounts to your customers for ecommerce sales.
 Providing personalized discounts to each and every customer could be a huge loss for you.
 Instead, try executing these personalized offers and deals only for high-value customers who haven’t made a purchase for a while.
 Or provide deals to welcome new potential customers, and encourage first-time purchases.

 EXAMPLE: Kate Spade

 Kate Spade offers an attractive deal for new shoppers in exchange for them joining the brand’s mailing list.
 The deal is for 15% off on their next purchase, along with free shipping.
 The brand displays the deal in the form of an overlay when you enter their website.

 Personalized Product Recommendations

 The same Infosys survey found that 58% of those who have experienced personalization favored product recommendations based on their previous purchases.
 So even if you can’t offer personalized deals and discounts, you can still personalize your product recommendations to increase ecommerce sales.

 Here are a few ways to personalize product recommendations:

 - Send shoppers email reminders about items left abandoned in their carts.

 - Send emails to update customers about new products added in their favorite categories.